Flooring Laboratory Testing and Analysis

 • Laboratory procedures evaluate specific characteristics only and do not replicate every real-world service condition.

-• Many flooring claims involve multiple interacting contributors that may not be fully reproduced in a laboratory.
+• Many flooring claims involve multiple interacting contributors that may not be fully reproduced through laboratory simulation.

-• Laboratory analysis should be considered one part of a complete flooring investigation rather than a standalone conclusion.
+• Laboratory analysis should be considered one component of a comprehensive flooring investigation rather than a standalone conclusion.

 Aachen Dimensional Stability Test (Carpet Tile)